• Skip to primary navigation

 Thin mint truffles with toppings.

-Have you been looking for thin mint recipe ideas?
-I’ve got the one for you!
-Imagine little truffles that are full of soft, chocolatey-mint magic we all love so much and covered with a hard chocolate shell.
+Imagine little truffles that are full of soft, chocolatey-mint magic we all love so much, and are covered with a hard chocolate shell.
 These vegan cookie balls are the ultimate sweet treat!
-They are perfect for St. Patrick’s Day, Grinch Day, Earth Day, parties, or any day!

-We love loading up on girl scout cookies from my sweet little niece.
 I absolutely love thin mints and can always count on them being vegan.
 Recently, after eating my umpteenth cookie, I had an itch to make something new with them.
-At first, I considered making a thin mint cake, but knew my obsession with this cookie would make me eat the whole thing!
-So, I made tasty little cookie truffles to share instead.

 In addition to being a big hit with everyone who’s tried them, these truffles are incredibly easy to make.
 In fact, so easy that you can make them with your children while wearing your baby.
 Don’t ask me how I know this, haha!